Stay & Explore Both Portsmouth NH and Kittery in Southern Maine

 At Martin Hill Inn, experience a comfortable and unique alternative to the hotel chains in town or near the outlets in Kittery, ME.
 This large, formal, Federal-style bedroom in the Main House of our bed and breakfast in Portsmouth has a queen-size canopy bed with English bed dressings.
 The room is named for the clipper ship, Cathedral.
 Launched in 1855 and weighing 1650 tons, Cathedral was a magnificent vessel.
 She carried passengers in her luxurious staterooms and transported over $260,000 worth of cargo.
 In 1857, she was tragically shipwrecked in a violent storm off the coast of Cape Horn.
 Cathedral’s builder, Samuel Badger, continues to lives on in name on Badger’s Island, which sits in the middle of the Piscataqua River separating Portsmouth, NH from Kittery, ME.

-Amenities: Queen Canopy Bed, Complimentary Wi-Fi, Flat-screen TV, Private Bath with tub/shower, Air Conditioning, End-table Refrigerator, Sitting Area with Armchair & Loveseat, Bottled Water, Sherry, Chocolates, and Snacks.
+Amenities: King-size Bed with an additional Twin-size Bed, Complimentary Wi-Fi, Flat-screen TV, Private Bath with tub/shower, Air Conditioning, Mini Refrigerator, Sitting Area with Armchair & Loveseat.